linux development logo

 Requirements

-• Hardware with UEFI support
+• Hardware with UEFI support and a GPT partition table (not MBR).

-• Internet connection to install Windows (preferred)
+• Internet connection during Windows install (preferred).

-Create USB with Ubuntu Live
+Create the Ubuntu Live USB

 I’ll use it only to shrink the existing partition and make room for Windows.
-I can’t do it from Linux itself because it’s mounted.
-I download the Ubuntu ISO from Download Ubuntu Desktop (Desktop 24.04 LTS (6GB)).
+It can’t be done from the running Linux because the partition is mounted.
+I download the Ubuntu ISO from Download Ubuntu Desktop (Desktop 24.04 LTS (6 GB)).

 unzip ../Downloads/balenaEtcher-linux-x64-1.19.21.zip